junxit/us-congress-bills-110/bill.md

         - **(II)** becomes eligible to be paid an allowance under section 1005(b) of title 39, United States Code; or
         - **(III)** is employed by the Transportation Security Administration of the Department of Homeland Security and becomes eligible to be paid an allowance based on section 5941 of title 5, United States Code.
   - **(2)** *Application to covered employees*
-    - **(A)** *In general* Notwithstanding any provision of title 5, United States Code,other provision of law, for purposes of this Act (including the amendments made by this Act) any covered employee shall be treated as an employee to whom section 5941 of title 5, United States Code (as amended by section 2 of this Act), and section 4 of this Act apply.
+    - **(A)** *In general* Notwithstanding any other provision of law, for purposes of this Act (including the amendments made by this Act) any covered employee shall be treated as an employee to whom section 5941 of title 5, United States Code (as amended by section 2 of this Act), and section 4 of this Act apply.
     - **(B)** *Pay fixed by statute* Pay to covered employees under section 5304 or 5304a of title 5, United States Code, as a result of the application of this Act shall be considered to be fixed by statute.
     - **(C)** *Performance appraisal system* With respect to a covered employee who is subject to a performance appraisal system no part of pay attributable to locality-based comparability payments as a result of the application of this Act including section 5941 of title 5, United States Code (as amended by section 2 of this Act), may be reduced on the basis of the performance of that employee.
-- **(b)** *Postal Service employees in nonforeign areas* Section 1005(b) of title 39, United States Code, is amended by inserting “and the Non-Foreign Area Retirement Equity Assurance Act of 2008” after “Section 5941 of title 5”.
 - **(b)** *Postal employees in non-foreign areas*
   - **(1)** *In general* Section 1005(b) of title 39, United States Code, is amended—
     - **(A)** by inserting “(1)” after “(b)”;